Wilmington, Illinois: History

-The town is also home to the historic Eagle Hotel located on the northwest corner of state Rt 53 (Rt 66) and Water street (Rt 102).
+The city is home to the historic Eagle Hotel located on the northwest corner of state Rt 53 (Rt 66) and Water street (Rt 102).

-Wilmington was founded by Thomas Cox.
 It later became famous as a stop on U.S. Route 66, which followed the route of modern-day Illinois Route 53.
-The only rest-inn within the town is called "Van Duyne's" and is situated right on old Route 66.
-A notable attraction for travelers along this route is the "Gemini Giant" Muffler Man type statue located next to the Launching Pad fast food restaurant.
+A notable attraction for travelers along this route is the Gemini Giant, a muffler man-type statue.
 Countless photos of travelers, both domestic and foreign, standing at the base of the Gemini Giant are taken each year.
+In March 2024, the Gemini Giant was moved to South Island Park.